zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 To use the Conversational UI module, your Mendix Studio Pro version must be [9.24.2](/releasenotes/studio-pro/9.24/#9242) or higher.

-When downloaded from the [marketplace](https://marketplace.mendix.com/link/component/227931), [GenAI Commons](/appstore/modules/genai/commons/) and the [Mendix Cloud GenAI Connector](/appstore/modules/genai/MxGenAI/) are downloaded as well.
+When you download [GenAI for Mendix](https://marketplace.mendix.com/link/component/227931) from the marketplace, [GenAI Commons](/appstore/modules/genai/commons/) and the [Mendix Cloud GenAI Connector](/appstore/modules/genai/MxGenAI/) are already included.

 You must also ensure you have the other prerequisite modules that Conversational UI requires.
-The modules are included by default in the [Blank GenAI App](https://marketplace.mendix.com/link/component/227934), the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926), the [Support Assistant Starter App](https://marketplace.mendix.com/link/component/231035) and the [RFP Assistant Starter App](https://marketplace.mendix.com/link/component/235917), otherwise you must install them yourself:
+These modules are included by default in the [Blank GenAI App](https://marketplace.mendix.com/link/component/227934), the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926), the [Support Assistant Starter App](https://marketplace.mendix.com/link/component/231035) and the [RFP Assistant Starter App](https://marketplace.mendix.com/link/component/235917).
+If not, you need to install them manually.

 * [Atlas Core](https://marketplace.mendix.com/link/component/117187)
 * [Data Widgets](https://marketplace.mendix.com/link/component/116540)
 * [Nanoflow Commons](https://marketplace.mendix.com/link/component/109515)
 * [Web Actions](https://marketplace.mendix.com/link/component/114337)

-Finally, you must also set-up a connector that is compatible with GenAI Commons.
-One option is to use the Mendix Cloud GenAI connector, which is part of this marketplace listing package.
-Information on how to configure this connector is available in [the documentation](/appstore/modules/genai/MxGenAI/#configuration).
-Additionally, Mendix provides platform-supported integration with [(Azure) OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/), which, if desired, need to be downloaded manually from marketplace.
-Alternatively, you can integrate with custom models by creating your own connector and making its operations and object structure compatible with the [GenAI Commons](/appstore/modules/genai/commons/) Request and Response.
+Finally, you must also set-up a connector that is compatible with [GenAI Commons](/appstore/modules/genai/commons/).
+One option is to use the Mendix Cloud GenAI connector, which is part of above Marketplace listing package.
+For more Information on how to configure this connector, see the [Configuration](/appstore/modules/genai/MxGenAI/#configuration) section of *Mendix Cloud GenAI connector*.
+Additionally, Mendix offers platform-supported integration with [(Azure) OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
+If desired, you need to downloaded these integrations manually from the Marketplace.
+Alternatively, you can integrate with custom models by creating your own connector and making its operations and object structure compatible with the [GenAI Commons](/appstore/modules/genai/commons/) `Request` and `Response`.

 ## Installation {#installation}